 This test tells how much air moves in and out of your lungs when you exercise.
 During the test, you may be asked to walk on a treadmill or ride on a stationary bike.
-The test may pinpoint where your breathing problems begin.
-They may begin in the lungs, the heart, or both.
+The test may show exactly where your breathing problems begin.
+They may begin in your lungs, your heart, or both.
 Your test results can also show a safe activity level for you.

 Allow at least 30 minutes to check in.
 Prepare for the test as directed.
 You may be told to do any of the following:

 Have a light breakfast no less than 2 hours before the test.

 Stop eating and drinking fluids for 2 hours before the test.
 If you have diabetes, ask what you may eat or drink before the test.

 Stop smoking for at least 8 to 12 hours before the test.